Google robo-car suffers brain freeze after seeing hipster cyclist

 A cyclist riding a fixed-gear bike claims to have brought a Google robo-car to a standstill.

 Oxtox says “near the end of my ride today... we both stopped at an intersection with 4-way stop signs.”
 The rider was aboard a fixed-gear bike.
 Such steeds, commonly known as “fixies”, have no freewheel so when the pedals are moving, the wheels are moving.
-Cyclists whose shoes bond to their pedals with cleats often prefer not to detach when stationary so use a technique called a “track stand” whereby they stand on the pedals, turn the front wheel and balance without moving.
+Cyclists often prefer not to put their feet on the ground when stationary so use a technique called a “track stand” whereby they stand on the pedals, turn the front wheel and balance without moving.

 Track stands are tricky to sustain: riders often wobble, rock and move a centimetre or five as they fight to stay keep their feet off the ground.